Journal / Menopause

 66% of respondents didn’t recognise menopause symptoms when they first experienced them.

-Source: MPowder community survey, Summer 2019
+Source: LIMINAL community survey, Summer 2019

 This summer, we asked 50 women to anonymously share their experiences of the menopause.
 In Part 1 of ‘It’s time to change the change’ we explored how the menopause can make you feel and which sources women trust to support them.
 Here we look in more detail specifically at the beginning of the journey and the lack of awareness and support around the peri-menopause.